stuarteberg/graph-tool/doc/demos/cppextensions/cppextensions.rst

    :language: make
    :linenos:

-(If you use MacOS, the file object file should be named ``libkcore.dylib``, and you may want to use a different compiler such as ``clang++``.)
+(If you use MacOS, you may want to use a different compiler such as ``clang++``.)
 After compiling by typing ``make``, we can import and use the ``kcore.py`` module: